cpske/ISP/web/index.md

 [Empirical comparison of Rails, Grails, Django, Code Igniter][clavijo] compared time students needed to (a) complete some programming problems in each language, (b) develop a blogging web site in each one.
 **Django** was the most productive of the 4 frameworks.

-For Java, the perennial top frameworks are:
+For Java, the long-standing top frameworks are:

 * Spring MVC
 * Struts